Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 ## Preface

-Before reading this blogpost you should probably take a look at the [COVID Dashboard Germany](https://experience.arcgis.com/experience/478220a4c454480e823b17327b2bf1d4) created by the german Rober Koch Institut (RKI).
+Before reading this blogpost you should probably take a look at the [COVID Dashboard Germany](https://experience.arcgis.com/experience/478220a4c454480e823b17327b2bf1d4) created by the german Robert Koch Institut (RKI).
 It provides all necessary numbers and informations over the current and historical situation of the COVID-19 pandemic in germany.

 All data is also available in an open [COVID 19 datahub](https://npgeo-corona-npgeo-de.hub.arcgis.com/search?groupIds=b28109b18022405bb965c602b13e1bbc).